What to Expect With Nostril Reduction Surgery

 A candidate for a nostril reduction is typically someone who feels their nostril constantly looks flared.
 When nostrils flare naturally with facial movement, they spread out widely from the base of the nose temporarily.

 If a nostril reduction or “weir reduction” is being done as a standalone procedure it can be performed in-office under local anesthesia, meaning the patient is awake.
-A very precise incision can be made to reduce the width of the nostrils and they are carefully brought into better proportion with the nasal tip and bridge of the nose.
+Our doctors will make a very precise incision can be made to reduce the width of the nostrils and they are carefully brought into better proportion with the nasal tip and bridge of the nose.

 The incisions are made in the creases on the sides of each nostril.
 A portion of skin is removed and closed to reduce the sizes of the nostrils.
 Stiches are placed and removed in approximately 5-7 days.
 Initially the incisions will stay red until fully healed, but generally the scars are thin and heal very nicely.